19hours/sg-statutes/Acts/Income Tax Act.md

 in a case where the concessionary income derived by the person from the trade or business carried on by him is subject to tax at 2 or more concessionary rates of tax, the higher or highest of those rates.

-### Allowances of 3 years or 2 years write off for machinery and plant, and 100% write off for computer, prescribed office automation equipment and robot, etc.
+### Allowances of 3 years or 2 years write off for machinery and plant, and 100% write off for computer, prescribedoffice automation equipment and robot, etc.

 19A\.—(1) Notwithstanding section 19, where a person carrying on a trade, profession or business incurs capital expenditure on the provision of machinery or plant for the purpose of that trade, profession or business, there shall be made to him, on due claim for any year of assessment and in lieu of the allowances provided by section 19, an annual allowance of 331/